roarkhabegger/roarkhabegger.github.io/notes.md

 permalink: /notes/
 ---

 Here is a list of course notes I have put together.
 I look forward to adding to them in the future once I begin teaching regularly.
+In the mean time, this page is permanently under construction.

 <!-- ################# -->
 <!-- Computational Methods -->